AriBjornOlafsson/AriBjornOlafsson/README.md

 - Companion application to the Article Database Connector, consuming its API to demonstrate interaction and data retrieval.
 - **Skills Demonstrated**: API consumption, application integration, and client-server interaction.
 - **Additional Comments**: Clear linkage between this project and the Article Database Connector.
-Ensure the documentation highlights the practical use cases and benefits of consuming APIs in this context.
 [Link](https://github.com/Jungle-M16/ArticleApiConsumer)

 ---